kollinger/extract-serial-numbers-to-excel/README.md

 ## Why?

-If you need to create an inventory list for hundreds of objects with lengthy serial numbers, this script can help you expedite the process, saving time and reducing the risk of manual errors.
+Imagine you have to create an inventory list of hundreds of objects with lengthy serial numbers, this script can help you speed up this process by utilizing OCR technology to automatically extract and compile the serial numbers into an Excel file.

 ## Dependencies